 Biogroup does at least comply with the law on looking after customers' private information, but other firms on the government list seem to have ignored it.

 There's an obligation for anybody handling private data to register with the Information Commissioner's Office (ICO) but, when we looked in summer, many Covid test firms had not done this.

 Some are sole traders, not registered with Companies House and with no address given for where they're operating their business.
 It's extremely difficult to establish who is behind these firms and yet they're responsible for gathering and collating data which is given to the UKHSA (UK Health Security Agency).

 We contacted the ICO earlier this summer with our concerns.
 It told us that it hadn't investigated any Covid testing firms but that it had provided advice to them via UKAS - the United Kingdom Accreditation service responsible for accrediting Covid test providers.

 However, many smaller providers, which just act as intermediaries between labs and the customer, do not have to be accredited by UKAS.
 They can simply self-declare that they meet the required standard to provide tests, so are unlikely to have seen this advice.

 On 24 October, the government removed the requirement for fully vaccinated travellers to take PCR day two tests when returning to England and Wales, although unvaccinated travellers will still need them, as will those returning into Scotland and Northern Ireland.

 Those eligible to go without day two PCR tests will instead need a lateral flow, also known as rapid antigen, day two test bought from certain designated suppliers.
 These are also likely to require travellers to provide personal information to be given to Public Health England or the equivalent authorities in the rest of the UK.

-You won’t be able to use free NHS tests.
-Instead you’ll have to book your private lateral flow test before coming into the country and then take a photo of the result to send to the provider.
-You can see more information on the new rules for travel testing here.
+You won't be able to use free NHS tests.
+Instead you'll have to book your private lateral flow test before coming into the country and then take a photo of the result to send to the provider.
+You can see more information on here.